 I wrote it in June 2017 and it really does reflect the every day lived experience of parents.
 The Let-Down Reflex is currently in development and will be having a work-in progress showing on Thursday 24th January at Ballarat Trades Hall.
 Come along!

 I’ve just finished writing a play.
 Bells and whistles notwithstanding, the overwhelming feeling is one of apprehension.
 And that’s because the completion of a playscript is more of an abandonment than anything else.
-Continue reading “The Abandoned Playscript
+Continue reading “The Abandoned Playscript”

 I am currently sitting at my desk, drafting thank you notes to the cast of The Sum of Us – the fab four – in preparation for tonight.
-Being closing night, I have the equally awesome and awkward task of accepting thanks and accolades for a production well done and showering the cast and crew … Continue reading The Sum of Them – a thank you note to my parents on closing night.
+Being closing night, I have the equally awesome and awkward task of accepting thanks and accolades for a production well done and showering the cast and crew with the praise they deserve.

 It will be over three months since Tripwire Theatre Inc. transformed the Daylesford Town Hall for the world premiere of Hollow when the production returns – this time as a full-length screening of the footage from the show.